Strategy Execution – The Definitive Guide To Boost your Strategy Implementation Skills

 4. Compare & Learn (KPI’s)

 Your business strategy is a hypothesis.
 It’s your best estimate of the route to success … but it’s still an estimation.

 It’s crucial to take some time at the end of a cycle to go back and check your hypothesis.
 To check your strategy against reality.
 To do this, you need solid Key Performance Indicators or KPI’s.

 5. Manage initiatives (projects)

-Initiative management is the activity in which your dreams run up against reality, your strategy meets operations, and resources are added to the strategy formula.
-This is one of the most difficult steps in Strategy Execution − and so it’s also where execution quite often goes wrong.
+Initiative management is the activity in which your dreams run up against reality, your business strategy meets operations, and resources are added to the strategy formula.
+This is one of the most difficult steps in Strategy Implementation − and so it’s also where execution quite often goes wrong.